chmcewan/Provisio/README.md

 It's not big and it's not clever.
 But it is quite useful.

-Pimped scripts are syntactically valid without Provisio and, depending on the features employed, may be self-sufficient as releasable provisioning scripts.
-Provisio tries to be helpful during development, when provisioning is less well determined.

 ## Usage
 The business-end of Provisio is invoking the following command in the same directory as a *Provisiofile*.